sul-dlss-deprecated/revs/README.md

 ## Non-Stanford Users

-Running the app outside the Stanford network takes some modifications to remove Stanford only gem dependencies.
-To do this, open the Gemfile and
+The code has not been tested outside of Stanford University and while it should work, there may be some internal dependencies.
+We believe that making the small modifications listed below will enable the Revs Digital Library code to work outside of Stanford:

-1. Comment out the following lines.
-The first is at the top of the Gemfile, and the second is in the ":deployment" group.
+1. Open the Gemfile at the root of the project and comment out the following lines.
+The first is at the top, and second line is in the ":deployment" group.

 source 'http://sul-gems.stanford.edu'

 gem 'lyberteam-capistrano-devel'

 1. Find the line that references the 'editstore' gem and add rubygems as a source to the end of it (leave the versioning info along if it exists), e.g.